|

 ULAN is a compiled resource; it is not comprehensive.
 It grows

-over time to become gradually more comprehensive, to reflect
+over time through contributions, to reflect

-changes in artists' biographies, and to accommodate new research
+new research on biographies, and to accommodate new research

 in art history.
-The ULAN grows through contributions.
 Information

 in the ULAN is compiled by the Getty Vocabulary Program in